 University researchers are asking local people to record parts of the text at a series of events.

-They can then look at how the dialect has changed over time and what aspects are still used today.'Incredibly important'
+They can then look at how the dialect has changed over time and what aspects are still used today.

 The Vernon Manuscript is said to be the largest surviving late-medieval manuscript.